shafiekdavids/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+Answer: the console.log of the fucntion result to x = 10, as the 'let' variable can be read within a block scope.
+As y is defined within the function only and console.log(y) is defined outside of the function, it cannot read the value of y inside the function.

 ## Question 3